pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 ## Prediction Step

-The next step works much like generating posterior predictive observations for new data in a GLM model but with one additional complication that the AR process also expects "new" data.
-Or put another way, we have to tell the model how many prediction steps we want to impute with the model we have just fit.
-So for the shape handling purposes we have to feed our model the observed data and an appropriate range of null values.
+The next step works somewhat differently from generating posterior predictive observations for new data in a GLM model.
+Since we are forecasting from a learned posterior distribution of structural parameters we must condition on the learned parameters.
+Or put another way, we have to tell the model how many prediction steps we want to impute with the model we have just fit and from what basis to impute those values.

+So for the shape handling purposes we have to feed our model new data for prediction and specify how to incorporate the learned parameters of the AR process.
+To do so, we initialise a new AR process for the future and feed it a set of initialising values we have learned when fitting our model to data.
+To make this as precise as can be use use the Dirac distribution to constrain the initial AR values very tightly around the learned posterior parameters.

 ```{code-cell} ipython3
 prediction_length = 250